Maheen012/Movie-Mania/README.md

 ```

 ### 2. Run the Application
-1. Navigate to the file in your local folder
+1. Navigate to the **"your-application"** folder in your local folder
-2. Double-click on the **"build"** file to start the application.
+2. Double-click on the **"your-application"** file to start the application.

-### 3. Run the Tests
-1. Navigate to the file in your local folder
-2. Double-click on the **"test"** file to run the tests.

 ## Interact with the Application